stratos1st/syspro1/README.md

   To be more accurate, all that depends on the number of tree_nodes used in each transaction and not the number of different bitcoins.
 3 transactionID is, like any other id value, a string (of size 51) and not an integer.
+4 bitcoinID is, like any other id value, a string (of size 51) and not an integer.

 ones the program starts it can take the following commands: